KHYehor/integration-tests/README.md

   }
 }
 ```
-The schema can be more detailed, it depends on your needs.
-Mocking DB or publishing events to message brokers is easier and cause no problems.
-In general node.js code wasn't modified or changed (except environmental variables for api calls).
-Now your scenarios are tested and you can be confident about identical behavior on production.
+The schema can be more detailed based on your needs.
+Mocking the database or handling events in message brokers is simpler and typically hassle-free.
+The core Node.js code remains unchanged (apart from adjusting environment variables for API calls).
+Now your scenarios are thoroughly tested, giving you confidence that the behavior will be consistent in production.
 ## Key Features
 - **No Code Mocking: Focuses on testing real integrations, without relying on mocks or stubs in node.js.**
 - **Production-like Testing: Verifies how the app interacts with external services in a more realistic, production-like environment.**